knpuniversity/symfony-bundle/knpu/travisci.md

 I hope you learned a ton about creating re-usable bundles... and even more about how Symfony works in general.
-As always, if you have any questions or comments, talk to us down in the comment section.
+As always, if you have any questions or comments, talk to us down in the comments section.

 All right guys, seeya next time.